ibm-cloud-docs/virtualization/hyper-v-setup.md

 ### Configuring a private network device
 {: #configuring-a-private-network-device}

 Now that the default location to store your virtual hard disks is configured, you need to configure the virtual network devices that the virtual machines use.
-To open the Virtual Network Manager, click **Virtual Network Manager** on the right side of the Hyper-V Manager window that is labeled.
+To open the Virtual Network Manager, click **Virtual Network Manager** on the right side of the Hyper-V Manager window.

 The first time that you open this window, you see Virtual Networks on the left with the only listed option, **New Virtual Network**.
 On the right side, you have three options:
 * External